 Are you interested in showing your artwork?
-We’ve got most of the next several years already booked, but opportunities sometimes come up for the right person – that right person usually is insanely talented, has been working for a decade or more building his or her audience, has shown dozens of times in informal and formal settings, has learned a ton from each of those shows and sold a lot of work.
+We’ve got most of the next several years already booked, but opportunities sometimes come up for the right person – that right person usually is insanely talented, has been working for a decade or two (or seven) or more building his or her audience, has shown dozens of times in informal and formal settings, has learned a ton from each of those shows and sold a lot of work.
 Does that seem like you?
-Then we suggest you read the following articles: How To Become A Rich Artist.
+Then we suggest you read the following articles: Absolutely Essential Artist Tips.
 We suggest you read this article very, very carefully: What Galleries Look For In Artists, then follow it’s many suggestions.
 If at some point you want to email us, please search around for the way to email us.
 If you’ve read the aforementioned article, this will make total sense; if it doesn’t, check out the article again.
 We didn’t write it, but it is an amazing article.
 Hope to see you soon!